kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	Schwarz was successful in commanding them to stand down And thus did we continue onwards to town
-	Jonas and Connor seemed to admire the girls
+	While Jonas and Connor flirted with the girls Valindra was
-	Valindra was